-Interest income and other income (expense), net.
-Interest income and other income (expense), net consists primarily of interest income on cash and short-term investments and interest expense on borrowings under our notes payable and realized gains or losses on short-term investments.
+Interest income (expense) and other income (expense), net.
+Interest income (expense) and other income (expense), net consists primarily of interest income on cash and short-term investments and interest expense on borrowings under our notes payable and realized gains or losses on short-term investments.

 Income taxes.
-During fiscal years 2009, 2010 and 2011, we had an effective income tax rate for continuing operations of approximately 48%, 45% and 43%, respectively, which included federal, state and foreign income taxes.
-We estimate that our future effective income tax rate will be approximately 42%, which is comprised of (1) approximately 35% for federal taxes, (2) approximately 6% for state taxes, and (3) approximately 1% for book and tax differences including stock based compensation expenses, primarily related to employee stock options, which are currently expensed in our financial statements but are not deductable for tax purposes until they are exercised.
+During fiscal years 2010, 2011 and 2012, we had an effective income tax rate for continuing operations of approximately 45%, 43% and 40%, respectively, which included federal, state and foreign income taxes.
+We estimate that our future effective income tax rate will be approximately 40%.